 My favourite is probably the Hardy Ultralight and I’ve a few Orvis Access mid-arbors that I really like.
 For the brook rod I have a little Battenkill click & pawl or a small Hardy Duchess.

 I pair the Hanak Superlight with the Hanak Superlight reel.
 I guess the clue is in the name, but it really is ridiculously light!

 I’ve tried a lot and have become very comfortable with the lines that Mike Barrio sells, particularly his Smallstream line.
 Excellent lines, excellent value and excellent service.
-I also like the Snowbee High Float+
+I also like the Snowbee High Float+ and Wulff tt line.

 I have tried various specialist nymph lines but now prefer monofilament.
 For more detail on the set up take a look here Troutbitten.

 For those who do not tie their own, I recommend buying from Richard at Barbless Flies.
 A great selection for the river angler and excellent service.

 I have a preference for a small collection of ‘go to’ flies rather than a huge collection.
 Give me some Klinks, F flies, Emergers and a variety of PTN’s and I’m fine.